Portrait of Alexey Titarenko by David Kregenow

 The past decade, Titarenko has turned his lens on New York.
 In this work, Titarenko brings his longstanding concerns with time and history to bear on a relatively young city known for its relentless headlong pace.

 While the artist utilizes nineteenth century techniques such as prolonged exposure, he is constantly searching for new possibilities.
 As a result, Titarenko has developed a unique style, “metaphorical photography,” defined by the third dimension, that of time.
 By translating time into a purely photographic language, he exposes the frailty of human existence and reveals those precious moments in life that move our soul.

-Alexey Titarenko's photographs have been shown in overe thirty solo exhibitions and over forty group exhibitions around the world.
+Alexey Titarenko's photographs have been shown in over thirty solo exhibitions and more than forty group exhibitions around the world.
 His work can be found in the collections of many major museums, including the Boston Museum of Fine Art, the Museum of Fine Art, Houston, The J. Paul Getty Museum, George Eastman House, Yale University Art Gallery, Bibliotheque Nationale, Paris and the Statt Russian Museum, St. Petersburg.